 Below is the same view in the completed kitchen and you can see nothing was moved from it’s place and yet the striking change and overall feel is like the difference between night and day.
 From dark and depressing with no real design sense, the kitchen is now light and airy, with a French influenced sensibility and antique touches to play off the classic details.

-I’ve detailed the construction in the last few weeks’ (which you can access at the bottom of this post), and this week I focused on styling and ensuring the space reflected my taste and lifestyle.
+I’ve detailed the construction in a series of individualized posts (which you can access at the bottom of this post), and this post focuses on styling and ensuring the space reflected my taste and lifestyle.
 I try to keep my counters relatively clear and spent a good bit of time shopping for just the right accessories to accommodate the things I deemed necessary to keep readily available.

 The previous kitchen was dominated by dark cherry cabinets, a muddy toned ceramic floor and black granite counters.
 The choppy backsplash was part granite and part steel grey tile and the net effect was dour and characterless.
 It felt oppressive to me every time I walked into the room.